-MIS is part of the McFarland Unified School District (MUSD), a K-12 district that serves an enrollment of over 3,000 students.
-McFarland Independent School (MIS) is a small independent study school where students meet with a certificated teacher weekly.
+McFarland Independent School (MIS) is part of the McFarland Unified School District (MUSD), a K-12 district that serves an enrollment of approximately 3,600 students.
+McFarland Independent School is a small alternative independent study school where students meet with a certificated teacher weekly.
 Attendance is based on completed assigned work.
-Earned credits are determined by students passing unit assessments given by the teacher.
+Earned credits are determined by assignments completed and unit assessments given by the teacher.
 MIS is located in the small, rural and predominantly agricultural community of McFarland.
 Despite the agricultural basis for most employment, the mobility rate remains low which creates a relatively stable community.
 However, with a high percentage of non-English speaking families, with many experiencing extreme poverty, and in light of its geographic isolation as well as few resources and services, the community faces many challenges.

-There are a variety of reasons for choosing MIS which may include: personal hardships, pregnancy/parenting, extended family vacations, special needs for work scheduling, and as a positive alternative to the larger high school setting.
+There are a variety of reasons for choosing MIS which may include: personal hardships, pregnancy/parenting, special needs for work scheduling, and as a positive alternative to the larger high school setting for high-risk students.
 The goal of each McFarland Independent School student is to earn enough credits to transfer, back on track for graduation, to a continuation or traditional high school or to acquire a high school diploma.
 The student population is generally considered "transitional", usually short term and limited to one or two semesters.
 This enables the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain one-on-one assistance.
 However it should be noted that a considerable number of students have graduated from this school.